MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019; Windows Server 2016; Windows Server 2012 R2; Windows Server 2012; Windows 10

-SMB Multichannel is included with Azure Stack HCI and Windows Server operating systems.
-It is part of the Server Message Block (SMB) 3.0 protocol, which increases the network performance and availability of file servers.
+SMB Multichannel is part of the Server Message Block (SMB) 3.0 protocol, which increases the network performance and availability of file servers.

 SMB Multichannel enables file servers to use multiple network connections simultaneously.
 It facilitates aggregation of network bandwidth and network fault tolerance when multiple paths are available between the SMB 3.0 client and the SMB 3.0 server.
-This capability allows server applications to take full advantage of all available network bandwidth and makes them resilient to network failures.
+This allows server applications to take full advantage of all available network bandwidth and makes them more resilient to network failures.

 SMB Multichannel provides the following capabilities: